microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - Server port: Enter the default port number 1521.
 - Oracle SID: Enter 'nonpdb'
 - User Name: Enter 'system'
-- Password: Enter 'OraPasswd1'
+- Password: Enter 'oracleA1'
 - Click on Save button.
 <img src="./images/ata-pg-dms-add-source.PNG" alt="Enter source oracle database access details" width="800">

 3. Provide Driver Install Detail
 - Download the driver file from <a href="https://aka.ms/OracleDriverDownloads"> Oracle site</a>
+- Access the storage account in the resource group
-- Create a storage account file share and upload the file
+- Create a file share and upload the driver file
 - Get the path, user and password from the connection info as shown in the picture.
 <img src="./images/ata-dms-FileShare_OracleDriver.png" alt="Access File Share and get the connection details" hight="700">

 - Enter the following location details to access the driver file
 - OCI driver path: Get the path from the connect info and add "instantclient-basiclite-windows.x64-12.2.0.1.0.zip" at the end.
+- For Example: \\ora122pgtestsa.file.core.windows.net\oracle-driver\instantclient-basiclite-windows.x64-12.2.0.1.0.zip
 - User Name: Get the details from Connect Info
-- Password: Get the details from the connect Info
+- Password: Get the details from the connect Info.
+Grab only the text inside the quotes.
 - Click on Save button

 4. Add Target Info